ViktorBarzin/Playground/i3lock/README.md

 install streamer).
 ImageMagick is used to convert and resize images and streamer is used to take the camera shot.

+Finally the program that takes screenshots is **scrot** - make sure you have that as well.

 # Build procedure
 Download the i3lock source code and replace **i3lock.c** with the one provided in this repo.